-(A) Each casino operator's internal controls shall detail the count procedures for drop box counts.
+(A) Each casino operator's internal controls shall detail the count procedures for counting the proceeds from gaming.

-(B) The bill validator canister and table game drop box count shall be performed by a minimum of three licensed employees, and these employees shall be rotated on a routine basis such that the count team is not consistently the same licensed employees for more than four days per week.
+(F) The counts shall be performed by a minimum of three count team employees.
+The count team employees shall be rotated on a routine basis such that the count team is not consistently the same licensed employees for more than four days per week.

-(1) All counting machines are tested to assure accuracy.
-The test procedures employed shall be conducted by the count team who shall document the process performed.
+(1) All counting machines are tested for accuracy.
+The test procedures employed shall be witnessed by all count team members and shall be documented.
 The test documentation shall be signed by all count team members and included in the final count paperwork that is forwarded to the accounting department; and

 (2) The count team alerts the surveillance department that the count is about to begin.

-(G) All drop proceeds that were counted shall be turned over to a cage cashier who shall be independent of the count team.
-Before having access to the documentation of the funds counted by the soft count team, the cage cashier shall conduct a bulk count of the soft count drop and then compare the bulk count to the soft count documentation or a transfer sheet.
-All differences shall be reconciled before the cage cashier and count team leave the count room.
+(M) All drop proceeds that were counted shall be turned over to a main banker who shall be independent of the count team.
+Before having access to the documentation of the funds counted by the count team, the main banker shall conduct a bulk count of the count drop and then compare the bulk count to the count documentation or a transfer sheet.
+All differences shall be reconciled before the main banker and count team leave the count room.

-(H) The cage cashier shall attest in writing to accepting the funds and transporting the funds to the cashier's cage.
+(N) The main banker shall attest in writing to accepting the funds and transporting the funds to the main bank.